LLM - The Sheffield LLM

 |How to apply||

 To apply for postgraduate study, you will need to complete our quick and easy Postgraduate Online Application Form.

 Please note: Applications to this course are assessed using our staged admissions process.
-You can find information about the process on our webpage: Staged admissions for postgraduate applications
+You can find information about the process on our web page:

 For key information about applying to study at Sheffield, plus links to all of our procedures and Admissions policies, please see the University's How to Apply: Applying Essentials web page.
 You will also find important information on the supporting documents* you should include with your application.
 Please take the time to read this information before completing your application.

 *If you do not have all of your documents ready, you can still apply and provide these to us later.

 Please note: you do not need to wait for final examination results or references before you apply.
 The University of Sheffield can issue conditional offer letters if you have not taken your final examinations or English language qualifications.